Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 And to Ava’s concern, when they reached their destination and alighted…the prevailing energy of the onlookers wasn’t so very happy to see them.
 She saw mothers usher their kids inside.
 More concerningly still, the older, more streetwise kids were nowhere to be seen at all.

 Derek sensed it too.
-“Hey, Daemon?
-You sure about this?”
+"Hey, Daemon?
+You sure about this?"

-*“This is what we need you for,”* Daemon replied.
+*"This is what we need you for,"* Daemon replied.

-“We face mistrust everywhere we go,” Bonhomie elaborated.
-“People have heard the world is ending and then we show up with weird trucks and weird technology and the closest thing the Entity has to a face and voice is—no offense, Daemon—the stolen image of an American.
+"We face mistrust everywhere we go," Bonhomie elaborated.
+"People have heard the world is ending and then we show up with weird trucks and weird technology and the closest thing the Entity has to a face and voice is—no offense, Daemon—the stolen image of an American.
 It doesn’t matter that we’re offering them a lifeline.
 The lifeline is beng stuffed in a bag and then being at our mercy as to when and where they’ll be let out.
-To some…”
+To some…"

-“I get it,” Ava nodded, thinking of the alien abductees she knew, and remembering how awful feeling powerless was.
+"I get it," Ava nodded, thinking of the alien abductees she knew, and remembering how awful feeling powerless was.

 She looked to Derek, who gave her a reassuring nod, then got out her camera and started looking for people to interview.
 It was slow going.
 A lot of them slunk away if she started moving in their direction.
 The few who didn’t were either a few old-timers who’d given their last fuck decades ago and who wouldn’t be taking the Entity’s arrays even if they *did* trust the data-mind from beyond the stars with a stolen human face.